Enjoy these used curriculum sale tips for the big day on June 6 at Kansas City First Church of the Nazarene!

 If you’re a buyer, feel free to chat with sellers.

 We keep hearing from homeschoolers who love coming to this event – not only for the sale, but also for the help and encouragement they receive!

 Many of our sellers are longtime homeschool veterans with amazing insights.
 Take advantage of their experience, as it can help you make better purchases.

-This blog post was originally published in June 2015.
-It has been updated for timeliness and detail.
+We have updated this blog post, originally published in June 2015, for timeliness and detail.